dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/RowId.md

 </div>
 ## Usage

-You can use a `ROWID` value to refer to a row in a table in the [`WHERE`](sqlref_clauses_where.html) clauses of a query.
+You can use a `ROWID` value to refer to a row in a table in the &nbsp; [`WHERE`](sqlref_clauses_where.html) clauses of a query.
 These values have several valuable uses: